osazeejedi/ai-editor-backend/RAILWAY_DEPLOYMENT.md

 ## Step 1: Prepare Your Repository

-We've already created the necessary files for Railway deployment:
+We've created two different deployment approaches for Railway:

+### Approach 1: Docker-based Deployment (Recommended)

+We've set up Docker-based deployment with these files:
+- `Dockerfile`: Defines the container environment with all necessary dependencies
+- `railway.toml`: Configures Railway to use the Dockerfile for deployment
+- `requirements.txt`: Lists all Python dependencies

+The Docker-based approach provides a more controlled environment and ensures all system dependencies for OpenCV are properly installed.

+### Approach 2: Nixpacks-based Deployment (Alternative)

+Alternatively, you can use the Nixpacks approach with these files:
 - `Procfile`: Tells Railway how to run your application
 - `runtime.txt`: Specifies the Python version
-- `requirements.txt`: Lists all dependencies
 - `nixpacks.toml`: Configures system dependencies for OpenCV and other libraries

-The `nixpacks.toml` file is particularly important as it ensures that all the required system libraries for OpenCV (like libGL.so.1) are installed in the Railway environment.
-Without these dependencies, the application would crash with errors related to missing libraries.
+However, the Docker approach is more reliable for this application due to the complex system dependencies required by OpenCV.

 ## Step 2: Set Up Supabase for File Storage